|

 squarish bumps.
 Shell opening is wide and usually dark to dark purple.

-One of the identifying feature is its yellow foot.
+One of the identifying features is its yellow foot. |

-does it eat?
-According to Brian Ong's study, those on St.
+What does it eat?
+According to

-John's Island were found to eat false limpets: Siphonaria
+Brian Ong's study, those on St. John's Island were found to eat false

-javanica and Siphonaria
+limpets: Siphonaria javanica and Siphonaria guamensis.

-of the false limpet, or by slipping its proboscis under the shell
+limpet, or by slipping its proboscis under the shell of the false

-Baby drills: This snail
+Baby drills: This snail lays stalked,

-from these egg cases. |
+egg cases. |

 *Species are difficult to positively identify without close examination.